pablosr11/ecs-fargate-terraform/README.md

 # When complete:

-- Open a pull request in this repo we've provided you https://github.com/redguava/2023-ops-hiring-pablo, do not open a PR in the upstream repo that is the source of your forked repo.
 - Let us know what URL the service is available at.
 - Optionally provide a summary of why you made the choices you made.
 - Don’t forget to let us know you’re finished.